 The Bi-Path was extended north along Woodward Street to connect to the 70 mile North Eastern State Trail (NEST), owned and maintained by the Michigan Department of Natural Resources.
 The NEST extends northeast connecting to Posen, Onaway and Cheboygan.
 The DNR is also working on developing the Alpena to Hillman Rail Trail which will connect directly with the Bi-Path at Franklin Street and will extend to Hillman when it is improved.
+Current project is to improve the trail from Franklin Street to M-65 in 2019.
 The current project for the Alpena to Hillman Rail Trail is planned for construction in late 2020 and into 2021 and will extend from Franklin Street in Alpena westerly to the carpool lot located on M-32 in Herron.